(1) Break Free

 The first and most basic meaning for “decolonization” is when a nation seeks to become free of the oppressor/oppressed regime imposed on them by a colonial power, and to physically and legally undo the colonial state, or Empire, that has dominated their society.
 Dependency can be transformed to independence through nonviolent revolution, or national liberation wars, and there have been several active periods of decolonization in modern times.
 For example, the breakup, or dissolution, of the Spanish Empire in the 19th century, the German, Ottoman and Russian Empires following WWI, and the Soviet Union following the October Revolution.

 The next profound meaning for “decolonization” is for the colonizer to “de-colonize” - that is, withdraw and leave the lands of the oppressed they have taken by stealth or force.
 Here in the Americas, there is a justified belief among First Nations that the colonizer (folks of European descent) must return to our lands of origin.
-So far, there are a few progressive Settlers who are exploring their own removal, yet for the majority this is far beyond our capabilities, or even our desire.
-Everyday life in the homogenous American or Canadian nation-state does not support this kind of yearning, or any substantial link to a European homeland.
-And the trail to Europe has grown very cold, if your motherline has been on Turtle Island for over 12 generations.
-So, if it is impossible to leave the Americas (as much as we want to) it may be helpful for Settlers to think of this directive symbolically, and to ask ourselves what exactly an America or a Canada would look like, if we were able to reduce our Eurocentric imposition, dominance, supremacy and power?
+So far, there are a few progressive Settlers who are exploring their own removal, yet for the majority of us this is beyond our capabilities.
+Everyday life in the homogenous American or Canadian nation-state does not place any value on heritage, or any substantial link to a European homeland.
+And the trail to Europe may be very cold, if one's motherline has been on Turtle Island for over 12 generations.
+So, if it is impossible to leave the Americas (as much as we want to) it may be helpful for Settlers to think of this directive symbolically, and to ask ourselves what exactly an America or a Canada would look like, if we were to abolish our Eurocentric imposition, dominance, supremacy and power?
 And what would a re-indigenized society look like, if First Nations and POC were in the ascendant position?

 In the face of these realities, we can be grateful for alternative approaches being offered by First Nations leaders such as Robert Lovelace (Tslagi/Algonquin).